-How to Make Guatemalan Tortitas de Ejote – Fresh Green Bean Pancakes
+How to Make Guatemalan Tortitas de Ejotes – Fresh Green Bean Fritters

-Add oil to a non-stick frying pan or griddle … I love the Delonghi Livenza All-Day Grill as it has a very large grilling area and is easy to set up — and drop 1/4 cup of green bean batter onto the griddle to fry each of the tortitas de ejote until browned.
+Add oil to a non-stick frying pan or griddle.
+I love the Delonghi Livenza All-Day Grill as it has a very large grilling area so you can cook very large batches of fritters.
+It’s also easy to set up and clean.

 The key to making them crispy is to try not to pack too many green bean pancakes into the pan or onto the griddle at the same time.

-Another option is to place a stack of tortitas de ejote inside a crusty bun, slathered with mayonnaise or creamy avocado dressing and enjoy it as a vegetarian sandwich.
+Another way to enjoy this recipe for fresh green beans is to place a trio of tortitas de ejote inside a crusty bun, slathered with mayonnaise or creamy avocado dressing and enjoy it as a vegetarian sandwich.

-An easy recipe for green bean pancakes that's perfect for breakfast or a light lunch.
-You can also serve tortitas de ejote inside a crusty French roll slathered with mayonnaise or avocado
+An easy recipe for green bean fritters that's perfect for breakfast or a light lunch.
+You can also serve tortitas de ejotes inside a crusty French roll slathered with mayonnaise or avocado

 - 5 cups fresh green beans minced